|

 kids and then in 1959 turned it into our beloved )

-and his wife, Dorothy,
+and his now late wife, Dorothy,

 for the interview